All Episodes

 dave rubin

-He's not a horrible person in in the scheme of like where a lot of these people shake out, right?
+He's not a horrible person in the scheme of like where a lot of these people shake out, right?

 He's not one of the worst.

-But dude, you're on TV years ago telling us that our institutions are racist and everything else, and there's all this racism here.
+But dude, you're on TV years ago telling us that our institutions are racist and everything else and there's all this racism here.

-So You're going out of your way to say that.
+So you're going out of your way to say that.

 Even though I guess in some sense you were right, our institutions were racist.

-They were racist against Asians and Jews and white people, but that's not exactly what you were talking about, of course.
+But that's not exactly what you were talking about, of course.

 Like you got to apologize to Charlie Kirk.

-We're gonna make this segment about this murder about Charlie Kirk, and then you absolutely lied about his position.
+We're going to make this segment about this murder about Charlie Kirk.

 So I guess you don't have to do anything because you're on CNN and there's no standards there.